ethan-dowler/dungeon-crawl-rails/README.md

 Aside from the actual gameplay, I've been very interested in building a game with Ruby and/or Rails for a long time.
 As a professional RoR developer and avid gaming fan, it's exciting to combine one of my favorite hobbies with my professional skill set.

+### Side Note

+Also, I've always been skeptical of Tailwind, but I've never given a try, so I thought this would be a good opportunity for me to give it a fair shot.
+I still don't like it, but now I can firmly say _why_ I don't like it.
+Mainly because it conflates page structure (HTML) with page style (CSS).

 ## Current Features

+The current engine is based on Pokemon.
+The only real difference is the fact that you can equip weapons and armor to change your stats.
+Also, there's only one "move": Attack.

 - Characters
   - Three basic characters with different stats